 The policy name must be unique and must contain alphanumeric characters.
-If a duplicate policy name is specified, an error message is displayed when you save the policy.

 Filter: Click the Filter icon to select a saved or shared filter.

 Specify a filter value.
 The filter value uses the same syntax as searches.

 For example, assume that the Filter field contains a filter such as sev:[3 TO 5] AND (evt:"SyslogNICListener").
 This filter value matches all the events with a severity of 3, 4 or 5 and event name SyslogNICListener.